How to Choose a Bitcoin Wallet?

 - You prefer to safeguard your funds yourself rather than trust a third party;

-- Privacy is very important for you.
+- Privacy is very important to you.

 You can, however, use both types of wallets: a cold one for storing bitcoins, and a hot one for spending them.

-How to evaluate a specific wallet
+How to evaluate a specific Bitcoin wallet

 - Does it only support Bitcoin or can it store other cryptocurrencies as well?